manifold-lang/manifold-frontend/README.md

 an output value.

-Suppose you were to write a function that determined if an input to the time machine was unsafe (ie targeting a year after the robot uprising and without the invisibility shield).
+Suppose you were to write a function that determined if an input to the time machine was unsafe (i.e. targeting a year after the robot uprising and without the invisibility shield).
 This function takes in some input in the form `(year: manifold.Integer, invisible: manifold.Boolean invisible)` and produces some output in the form of a `manifold.Boolean`.